winitzki/scall/tutorial/programming_dhall.md

 We can also apply `unfixG` to a value of type `GFix F` and obtain a value of type `F (GFix F)`.
 We can then perform pattern-matching directly on that value, since `F` is typically a union type.

-So, similarly to the case of Church encodings, `fixG` provides constructors and `unfixG` provides pattern-matching for co-inductive types.
+So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern-matching for co-inductive types.

 ### Example of a co-inductive type: "Stream"

 To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific example.

-Consider the greatest fixpoint of the pattern functor for `List`:
+Consider `Stream`, which we define as  the greatest fixpoint of the pattern functor for `List`:

 ```dhall
 let F = λ(a : Type) → λ(r : Type) → < Nil | Cons : { head : a, tail : r } >